mkochanowski/hackathon-uek-platforma-frontend/README.md

 # run all tests
 npm test

-# deploy dist/ to a remote server
+# deploy dist/ to a remote server (push permission to a repository required)
 npm run deploy
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).